 From India, Kolkata

-In employment letter, management should not give any warning.
-If any action by any employee which may deteriorate company's image or loss to company property or not returning company property - these should be dealt with separately, on a case to case basis.
+In an employment letter, management should not issue any warnings.
+If an employee takes any action that could harm the company's image, cause loss to company property, or fail to return company property, these issues should be addressed individually, on a case-by-case basis.

-"You are solely responsible for proper upkeep & maintenance of company property, which shall be in your possession, during the course of your employment with us"
+"You are solely responsible for the proper upkeep and maintenance of any company property under your possession during your employment with us."

 From India, Aizawl